jdittrich/userNeedResearchBook/text/introduction.md

 ## In which situations/project state can I use these methods?
 <!-- TODO: rework:
 1. Usually before/in problem definition+
-2. It might make sense to see it as first stepm, but…
+2. It might make sense to see it as first step, but…

 * There are sub problems building on existing ones
 * There is quite some back and forth in design work